-You can see that this isn’t some vague statement or opinion: it is based on research done at the University of Wisconsin-Madison by Dr. Adrian Buick who spent several years studying bicycle tire inflation pressure in order to make sure he could provide reliable information about what was called for by various tire brands when recommending their tire sizes as suitable for riding long distance on different types of terrain (notably wet/dry).
-He found that 27 inch tires were suitable for certain types of cycling while 29 inch tires were better suited for others.
+You can see that this isn’t some vague statement or opinion: it is based on research done at the University of Wisconsin-Madison by Dr. Adrian Buick who spent several years studying bicycle tire inflation pressure to make sure he could provide reliable information about what was called for by various tire brands when recommending their tire sizes as suitable for riding long distance on different types of terrain (notably wet/dry).
+He found that 27-inch tires were suitable for certain types of cycling while 29-inch tires were better suited for others.

 The main advantage here is that we don’t have to spend time in the doctor’s office trying to figure out how much we need—it just turns out we need more than one type!
-We could also use this knowledge about what works best for different types of riding conditions in order to fine tune our own equipment; perhaps using an appropriately sized tire from one brand at certain terrain conditions but using another brand at other circumstances (e.g., trail riding vs fast road biking).
+We could also use this knowledge about what works best for different types of riding conditions to fine-tune our equipment; perhaps using an appropriately sized tire from one brand at certain terrain conditions but using another brand under other circumstances (e.g., trail riding vs fast road biking).

 27.5-inch bike for what size person

 The 27.5″ mountain bike is the largest available in the US.
 It has a lightweight aluminum frame, typically with Shimano drivetrain components and a fully-adjustable suspension fork.
 In other words, it is an excellent all-purpose bike that can handle anything from trail riding to off-road commuting.

 We are currently offering a 5-inch model which we recommend to folks between 5’0″ and 5’6” in height.
 That said, we do not recommend it for those who weigh more than about 160 pounds (about 50% of the adult male weight categories).